simonw/llm/docs/embeddings/index.md

 (embeddings)=
 # Embeddings

-Embedding models allow you to take a piece of text - a word, sentence, paragraph or even a whole articles, and convert that into an array of floating point numbers.
+Embedding models allow you to take a piece of text - a word, sentence, paragraph or even a whole article, and convert that into an array of floating point numbers.

 This floating point array is called an "embedding vector", and works as a numerical representation of the semantic meaning of the content in a many-multi-dimensional space.